roblan11/graphics/lab2/hw2-Badoux-Lang-Mulakhel/readme.txt

 1.4 Arkanoid ========================================================================

 The goal of this part was to use the input from the keyboard.
 The game is really basic and it can be better coded if:
-- we use use a class Ball instead of a quad
+- we'd use use a class Ball instead of a quad
-- we replace the pad quad by a class Pad.
+- we'd replace the pad quad by a class Pad.
-Doing this way, we can specify a different color for each of the two objects and remove global variables of the code.
+Doing this way, we can specify a different color for each of the two objects and remove global variables from the code.

+The implementation was mostly copy-pasted code from the previous exercises, with some different parameters to adjust the size and add movement.